Overview

 - Script:

-setup-vault-agent-app-config2.sh --env test --config ./config/apps.yaml - Result: a systemd user unit
+setup-vault-agent-app-config.sh --env test --app exampleapp - Result: a systemd user unit that fetches and rotates the leaf certificate for that workload.

 - Script: